-Dato' Jorgen Bornhoft, a Dane, aged 72, is an independent non-executive director of Hap Seng Plantations Holdings Berhad and was appointed to this position on 9 August 2007.
+Dato' Jorgen Bornhoft, a Dane, aged 73, is an independent non-executive director of Hap Seng Plantations Holdings Berhad and was appointed to this position on 9 August 2007.
 He is also a member of the Audit Committee and Nominating Committee.

-In addition, Dato' Bornhoft is the independent non-executive chairman of Hap Seng Consolidated Berhad.
-He is a non-independent non-executive director of Fraser & Neave Holdings Bhd, independent non-executive director of The Royal Bank of Scotland Berhad and also the vice-chairman of International Beverage Holdings Limited.
+In addition, Dato' Bornhoft is the independent nonexecutive chairman of Hap Seng Consolidated Berhad.
+He is a non-independent non-executive director of Fraser & Neave Holdings Bhd and also the vice-chairman of International Beverage Holdings Limited